ewaldc/My-Book-Live/kernel/patches/4.9/README.md

 Watch for any failed patches.
 Please accept my apologies if you hit an error and submit an issue...

-Copy one of the sample confg files from [here](https://github.com/ewaldc/My-Book-Live/tree/master/kernel/patches/4.9/config) and duplicate as .confg:<br>
+Copy one of the sample config files from [here](https://github.com/ewaldc/My-Book-Live/tree/master/kernel/patches/4.9/config) and duplicate as .config.
+Alternative build your own config file using `make menuconfig`:<br>
 `cp config_netconsole_4.9.149 .config`

 Build the kernel, resolve some potentional config file questions, and ... get a coffee/beer:<br>